chrisnoonan98675/site/xl-release/how-to/configure-the-archive-database.markdown

 If you are already using the archive database, you must move it to the new location while XL Release is not running.

-## Change the archive database DBMS (4.8.0+)
+## Change the archive database DBMS (XL Release 4.8.0 and later)

-You can use the following products as archive database:
+In XL Release 4.8.0 and later, you can use the following products as archive database:

 * Apache Derby (ebmedded)
 * H2 (embedded)